 Using the Console to View Work Requests

-Navigate to resource whose work requests you want to see.
+Navigate to the resource whose work requests you want to see.

-For example, to see the work requests for a Compute instance: Open the navigation menu.
-Under Core Infrastructure, go to Compute and click Instances.
+For example, to see the work requests for a compute instance: Open the navigation menu and click Compute.
+Under Compute, click Instances.

 - If the resource is displayed in a list view, click the resource name to view the resource details.

 - Under Resources, click Work Requests.
 The status of all work requests appears on the page.

 To see the log messages, error messages, and resources that are associated with a specific work request, click the operation name.
 Then, select an option in the More information section.

 For associated resources, you can click the the next to a resource to copy the resource's OCID.

 More Information and APIs for Supported Services

 Use the following API operations to monitor the state of work requests:

 - Application Performance Monitoring work request API